 See schedule chart below:

-Computer Science Co-op Cycle options:
+College of Science Co-op Cycle Options (pdf)

 Students pay tuition while they are in classes (8 semesters).
 No tuition is payable during co-op periods.
 However, students are still considered a full-time and maintain their student status.
 Maintaining student status allows students to continue to pay room and board to live in a residence hall while on co-op, participate in student organizations, and continue to have access to all campus resources.